Port Macquarie - East

 The labour market in Port Macquarie - East demonstrates typical performance when compared to similar areas across Australia

-Port Macquarie - East has a well-educated workforce with essential services sectors well represented.
-As of September 2025, the unemployment rate is 3.2%.
+Port Macquarie - East has a highly educated workforce with prominent representation in essential services sectors.
+The unemployment rate is 3.2%.
+Employment stability has been relatively consistent over the past year.

-Agriculture, forestry & fishing is under-represented, accounting for only 0.7% of the workforce compared to Rest of NSW's 5.3%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census data analysis.
-Over a 12-month period ending September 2025, labour force increased by 0.0%, while employment decreased by 0.4%, leading to an unemployment rate rise of 0.5 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment rate.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Port Macquarie - East's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, assuming constant population projections for illustrative purposes.
+The area specializes in health care & social assistance with an employment share 1.3 times the regional level.
+Conversely, agriculture, forestry & fishing is under-represented at 0.7% compared to Rest of NSW's 5.3%.
+While local opportunities exist, many residents commute elsewhere for work based on Census data.
+In the 12-month period ending September 2025, labour force remained unchanged while employment decreased by 0.4%, leading to a rise in unemployment rate by 0.5 percentage points.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Port Macquarie - East's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, although this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment